codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-width-height.md

 title: The auto value
 short: Width & Height
 description: In this tutorial, we'll meet the width & height properties again and discuss more about them.<br> We'll start with a special and very useful value.
 It is the `auto` value.<br> Later, we'll talk about some related properties.
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, size, properties, width, height, min-width, max-width, min-height, max-height, auto
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, css, size, properties, width, height, min-width, max-width, min-height, max-height, auto

 date: 2017-08-24 05:50:00
 ---